 - Daylen describes destroying a rebel city as “genocidal” when the attack wasn’t predicated on race.

-There is a possibility that I haven’t addressed yet.
-Perhaps these literary “errors” were put in place intentionally so we would:
+Another perspective to consider is, perhaps these literary “errors” were put in place intentionally so we would:

 The primary viewpoint character is portrayed as a monster from page one.
 He is overpowered and everything seems to go right for him.
 He’s clearly supposed to be a deplorable catastrophe of a human being.
 The problem with this is he’s just too sympathetic!

 Maybe this is just a problem with me, but I saw a lot of myself in Daylen.
 Having attempted to come to terms with my psychological shadow, his story feels familiar.
 If I was given the power, I too would probably try to kill my enemies.
 If offered the opportunity, I wouldn’t put it past myself to accumulate a harem.
 What man hasn’t fantasized about ruling the world?
 If betrayed, who wouldn’t retaliate?

 The main thing I found troubling about Daylen is his constant “grief” over his past.
 The majority of his actions seem to be undertaken with sound motives, or at least understandable provocation, and he only seems to feel bad about them because they would be offensive to a modern reading audience.
 Everfall differs greatly from our reality – I’ll get into that below – and thus has a very different historical and religious background.
 It’s possible – inevitable really, but I’ll go into that too – that there is an absolute objective moral framework that the characters in SotC are referring to, but as I do not have access to it, I am falling back to the moral framework I share with the author.
 Considering the Judeo-Christian moral framework, there are a lot of “crimes” that Daylen commits which seem not only defensible but positively unimpeachable.
 Let’s review these instances first: